shakthi-sambas/x9115SNN/hw/read/9/README.md

 2a) The truth, the whole truth: The transplant retains required existing behaviour of H. Ideally, all tests (and invariants, contracts, etc.) associated with System H (the host) that do not directly conflict with feature F from the donor (System D) should pass after transplantation.
-Standard regression testing might be used to determine if the transplant sacrifices existing behaviour.
+Standard reg`ression testing might be used to determine if the transplant sacrifices existing behaviour.

 2b) ... and nothing but the truth: The transplant does not introduce new undesired behaviour.
 This might be measured